brightspot/react-examples/marked-text/README.md

 ## Try it yourself

 Feel free to use any of the following in this example: bold, italics, underline, superscript, subscript, strikethrough and bullet points.
-This example's GraphQL schema is including two custom elements also, ExternalContentRichTextElement which works by pasting external links with embeds such as YouTube videos and ImageRichTextElement, allowing you to create an Image content type and using the image button in the toolbar to add the image to the RTE to later retrieve on the front-end.
+This example's GraphQL schema is including two custom elements also, ExternalContentRichTextElement which works by pasting external links with embeds such as YouTube videos, Flikr images and ImageRichTextElement, allowing you to create an Image content type and using the image button in the toolbar to add the image to the RTE to later retrieve on the front-end.

 ## Troubleshooting